gary-mayfield/PlottingLiveData/tutorials/Tutorial_DownloadData.md

 https://api.tfl.gov.uk/Line/jubilee/StopPoints

-As well as this link, you can view LIVE arrival times by navigating to this URL: https://api.tfl.gov.uk/Line/jubilee/Arrivals/
+As well as this link, you can view LIVE arrival times at this URL: https://api.tfl.gov.uk/Line/jubilee/Arrivals/

-However, when you navigate to either of these URLs, they display a lot of gobbledegook that isn't human readable.
+However, when you navigate to either of these URLs, they display a lot of gobbledegook (JSON - JavaScript Object Notation) that isn't human readable.
 However, it is readable by code that you are about to write next.

 ## Something to remember

-As you can see, the layout for accessing the station location data is:
+As you can see, the format for accessing the station location data is:
 `https://api.tfl.gov.uk`/`Line`/`ChosenLineHere`/`StopPoints`

-and the layour for accessing the station arrival time data is:
+and the format for accessing the station arrival time data is:

 `https://api.tfl.gov.uk`/`Line`/`ChosenLineHere`/`Arrivals`